andrzimin72/Pharma-logistic/README.md

 Access Control: Most functions have require() checks for authorization, ensuring only valid roles can perform actions.
 Transaction Tracking: A new Transactions contract is created per medicine to log movements with details like sender, receiver, timestamp, and location.

-Possible Improvements:
-- consider adding error messages in require() statements for better debugging.
-- ensure all contracts use consistent naming and code formatting.
-- add modifiers for role-based access control instead of inline checks where possible.

 4. Solidity smart contract files that together form a blockchain-based pharmaceutical supply chain system, as described in the paper titled "Blockchain and AI in Pharmaceutical Supply Chain".
 I'll walk you through each file, explain its role, and how they work together to provide traceability, transparency, and anti-counterfeiting capabilities.

 4.1.
 MedicineW_D.sol